-Everything is Right About This Town
+Everything is Right

 Elmira was once a golden city, economically robust with thriving cultural and architectural splendors.
 As with many towns across America, it has experienced its share of economic and social perplexities.
 Perhaps in some small way, having The Seth House established here may actually contribute to an economic upturn.
 “Seth Tourism” could only help the area, and this is probably the first time those two words have been put together.
-This is a lovely town with beautiful nature surrounding it and lovely old houses (some are also in the same category of “fixer-uppers”).
+This is a lovely town with beautiful nature surrounding it and gorgeous old houses (some are also in the same category of “fixer-uppers”).
 By beautifying one house on this very busy thoroughfare we could actually help boost the self-esteem and hope of local residents.
 A new positive energy on any street is all it takes to inspire more of the same.